Homotopy Theory of linear coalgebras: Introduction

-In addition to being unfamiliar, cogebras are also notorious for not behaving as well as algebras.
+In addition to being unfamiliar, coalgebras are also notorious for not behaving as well as algebras.
 This comes from a very deep fact of the mathematics we manipulate: the category of sets is well generated under colimits --- it is presentable --- and badly generated under limits --- it is not co-presentable.
 Thus, there is a strong preference in all categorical constructions towards colimit preserving constructions and functors.
 Tensor structures usually commute with colimits and almost never with limits, in all non-exotic categories built from the category of sets.

-As a consequence, while it is straightforward to prove that the category of $\mathcal P$-algebras is monadic and presentable in all cases, it is very far from obvious to prove that the category of $\mathcal P$-cogebras is comonadic and presentable.
-Alas, as far as the authors know, it is still an open question whether or not the category of coassociative cogebras in Abelian groups is comonadic.
-Since 2014 we know have drastic sufficient condition on $\mathcal C$ to answer that problem ~\cite{arXiv:1409.4688}.
-It will be possible to work with $\mathcal P$-cogebras in chain complexes over a field.
+As a consequence, while it is straightforward to prove that the category of $\operad$-algebras is monadic and presentable in all cases, it is far from obvious to prove that the category of $\operad$-coalgebras is comonadic and presentable.
+Since 2014 we now have drastic sufficient conditions on $\symmoncat$ to answer that problem ~\cite{arXiv:1409.4688}.
+In the particular case of $\operad$-coalgebras in chain complexes over a field, one has an explicit formula computing the comonad associated to the category or $\operad$-coalgebras.

-To comonadicity problem of the category of $\mathcal P$-cogebras is related to the existence of free $\mathcal P$-cogebras.
+To comonadicity problem of the category of $\operad$-coalgebras is related to the existence of cofree $\operad$-coalgebras.
 Even when they exists they are usually unpleasant to compute.
-A much more pleasant cogebra to compute is the free locally conilpotent cogebra, which is straightforward to define and always exists.
-For example, given a $k$-vector space $V$, the free locally conilpotent coassociative cogebra is given by the tensor $k[V] = k \oplus V \oplus V^{\otimes 2} \oplus \cdots$ and the cogebra structure is given by deconcatenation of tensors.
-By contrast, the free coassociative cogebra is given by $k(V) \subset k[[V]] = \prod_{n\thinspace\in\thinspace\mathbb N} V^{\otimes n}$.
-Because of this, in several references `cogebra' means by default `locally conilpotent cogebra'.
-The drawback with restricting one's attention to the locally conilpotent cogebra is similar to studying only topological spaces with trivial $\pi_1$; it can be good enough, but in some cases it is insufficient.
+A much more pleasant coalgebra to compute is the cofree locally conilpotent coalgebra, which is straightforward to compute.
+For example, given a $\fieldk$-vector space $V$, the cofree locally conilpotent coassociative coalgebra is given by the tensor $\fieldk[V] \coloneqq \fieldk \oplus V \oplus V^{\otimes 2} \oplus \cdots$ and the coalgebra structure is given by deconcatenation of tensors.
+By contrast, the cofree coassociative coalgebra on one generator is given by $\under{\fieldk[\formalx]}{(\formalx)} \subset \fieldk[[\formalx]]$.
+Because of this, in several references `coalgebra' means by default `locally conilpotent coalgebra'.